Modulation-induced long-range magnon bound states in one-dimensional optical lattices: Summary and Discussion

-Based on the magnon excitations in a spin chain, we have presented a scheme for generating tunable long-range bound states via time-periodic hopping rate.
-Taking advantage of the flexible tunability, desired long-range bound states can be engineered by tuning the NN interaction $\Delta$ and modulated parameters.
-The prerequisite lies in the modulation frequency $\omega$ equals to the magnetic field gradient $B$, which enables a single magnon to tunnel resonantly onto its neighbors.
+Based on the state-of-art techniques of ultracold atomic experiments, our model can be experimentally simulated with ultracold two-level atoms in one-dimensional optical lattices.
+We have presented a scheme for generating tunable long-range magnon bound states by introducing a gradient magnetic field and time-modulated hopping into the ultracold atomic systems.
+Taking advantage of the flexible tunability, desired long-range bound states can be engineered by changing the modulated parameters and the interaction strength $\Delta$ tuned by Feshbach resonance.
+The prerequisite lies in the modulation frequency $\omega$ is equal to the magnetic field gradient $B$, which enables a single magnon to tunnel resonantly onto its neighbors.
 It can be understood as the phonon-assisted tunneling among the spin chain.
-We not only analyze the correlation properties of modulation-induced long-range bound states, but also study the interplay between the original and modulation-induced bound states.
+We not only analyze the correlation properties of modulation-induced long-range bound states, but also explore the interplay between the original and modulation-induced bound states with the changing of NN interaction.
 Further, we obtain an effective two-magnon model via a many-body perturbation theory to interpret the origin and condition for the remarkable long-range bound states.
 The effective two-magnon model becomes invalid near the resonant point $\Delta=\omega$, where resonance between the two types of bound states happens.
 In addition, two-magnon quantum walks can be used as an experimental verification of modulation-induced long-range bound states.
+Our scheme is not limited to two-magnon systems, and also gives insights into engineering novel states of matter of multi-particle Floquet systems.

-The fractional topological states exist in the one-dimensional superlattice with the dipole-dipole interactions~\cite{ZXu2013}.
-This proposed scheme has potential to realize the fractional topological states.
-By introducing the modulation-induced NNN interaction, the competitive relation between two kinds of bound states may bring different topological effects in periodically modulated NN-interaction spin chain~\cite{XQin2017}.
-In addition, we focus on the analysis in the high-frequency region, while more abundant phenomenons may arise in the low-frequency one.
+A few promising questions remain open and motivate further investigations.
+For example, this proposed scheme has potential to realize the fractional topological states which exist in the one-dimensional superlattice with the dipole-dipole interactions~\cite{ZXu2013}.
+By introducing the modulation-induced NNN interaction, the competitive relation between two kinds of bound states may bring different topological effects in periodically modulated NN-interaction spin chain.
+In the whole text, we focus on the analysis in the high-frequency region, while more abundant phenomenons may arise in the low-frequency one.